 Everyone knows the story of The Jungle Book by Rudyard Kipling but have you ever thought about it coming to life right before your eyes at an afternoon tea?
 I was thrilled to be able to visit the St. James Court Hotel to experience The Jungle Book Afternoon Tea.
 The St. James Court Hotel is a Taj Hotel located about a five-minute walk from Buckingham Palace in a beautiful, quiet setting.
 This hotel is a true Victorian gem and sanctuary in what is often a very busy and hectic city.
 Not only can you enjoy the amazing afternoon tea here in peace but you can also wander around the Shakespearian Courtyard which is full of flowers and plants.

 In addition to The Jungle Book Afternoon Tea, you can also buy a limited edition print of The Jungle Book itself from the hotel.
 I got a copy myself and it’s really beautiful with its striking cover and I can’t wait to sink my teeth into it (sorry, not a tiger analogy).
+Also, you can read how to get rid of no see ums.

 The Jungle Book Afternoon Tea is served in the hotel’s Kona restaurant and is a lovely and quiet setting – I really enjoyed the atmosphere.
 Because The Jungle Book is being released on DVD on 22nd August, Taj Hotels and Disney together created this afternoon tea to celebrate the ‘indomitable spirit of the tiger’, in partnership with the Born Free Foundation.
 What this means is that for every tea bought between 8th and 25th August 2016, Taj Hotels and The Walt Disney Group will donate £1 each to Born Free’s tiger conservation work in India, home to more than half of the world’s 3,890 tigers.